Diegoap18/StreamlitApp-SpeechRecognition-GPT4-GOOGLE/README.md

-# Streamlit App Speech Recognition using GPT4 and GOOGLE STT.
+# Streamlit App Speech Recognition using GPT4 and Google stt.

 This repository is to share a Application Streamlit to Speech-To-text using ChatGPT-4 and Google STT.  <br >